Beds & Comfort · Senior dogs

 Renvix XXL Orthopedic Dog Bed

-A large orthopedic dog bed with supportive foam, raised bolsters, a washable cover and a waterproof inner layer.
-It is a strong overall option for senior dogs that need a more supportive and comfortable everyday resting place.
+A large orthopaedic dog bed designed with supportive foam, raised bolsters, a washable cover and a waterproof inner layer.
+It is a strong overall option for senior dogs that need a more supportive and comfortable everyday resting place, particularly medium and larger dogs that like to lean against edges.

 - Use case